Wildberries: Optimizing TCO with Tarantool

 In the mid-2010s, Wildberries was technically a .NET application with MS SQL servers.
 The monolithic backend and frontend had a performance limit, and this limit was slowly but surely approaching.
 As Wildberries entered the market of Belarus, the application’s CPU usage never went below 90%.
 On Black Friday, there were three times more requests.

 The technical team realized that the cost of MS SQL was becoming unacceptable with the increasing workload.
 They decided to break the monoliths into microservices.
-When choosing a solution, the team relied on the following requirements:

 • Reliable cache for critical systems